frostoven/Cosmosis/README.md

 <img src="demo.gif">
 </div>

+Click [here](https://github.com/frostoven/frostoven.github.io/blob/main/showcase.md) to see a showcase of what the engine is currently capable of producing.

 ## What is Cosmosis?
 Cosmosis plans to eventually be a high quality open world space exploration game.
 It has the Milky Way galaxy as its home and currently uses real NASA data